drostron/slamdata-docs/source/helpful-tips.rst

       TO_STRING((DATE_PART("quarter",last_visit)) - (DATE_PART("quarter",last_visit) %1))
     ORDER BY QUARTER ASC

-Results in the following table:
+This results in the following table:

 |Quarter-Year-Group-By|

-When these results are placed into a bar chart it would look similar to this:
+When the query results are rendered as a bar chart, the output would look similar to the following:

 |Quarter-Year-Group-By-Chart|